3 data-driven approaches to improve on-shelf availability

 More than 50 percent of stockouts are the result of inefficient store practices like replenishment, store ordering and forecasting rather than upstream supply chain issues.

 Existing in-store inventory measurement methods have failed to keep pace with the fast moving retail landscape.
-With the industry currently struggling with a high out-of-stock (OOS) rate of eight percent, addressing this issue requires innovative technologies that offer a closer, more granular look at on-shelf availability (OSA).
+With the industry currently struggling with a high out-of-stock (OOS) rate of eight percent, addressing this issue requires innovative technologies that offer a closer, more granular look at on-shelf availability (OSA) to prevent lost sales.

 Tracking OSA with AI-powered shelf analytics

-By identifying patterns that occur as a prelude to or in the aftermath of stock-out scenarios, Trax data can help maximize product performance at shelf.
-Here are 3 simple ways in which you can approach your OSA problems using Trax:
+By identifying patterns in customer demand and store stock levels that occur as a prelude to or in the aftermath of stock-out scenarios, Trax data can help maximize product performance at shelf.
+Here are 3 simple ways in which you can approach your OSA problems using Trax and avoid potential disruptions ahead of being back in stock:

-Demand trends vary across store types, as do product assortments.
+Demand forecasting and trends vary across store types, as do product assortments.
 Neither scanner data nor manual auditing methods offer store-specific data at the individual SKU-level, making it difficult to firstly identify what’s out of stock, and secondly, to resolve issues.
+Trax can provide a way to streamline these issues, as well as improve operational efficiency and real-time inventory, without risk of OOS or for that matter, overstocking also.

 With Trax Retail Execution, sales supervisors can access a console (Fig. 1) to track out of stocks and on-shelf availability at a store, category or SKU level.
 Alerts let you know if OSA dips below a certain threshold, so you can take quick action.
 For example, you can set up an alert if the OSA of your hair care category falls below 60 percent in more than 30 percent of your individual outlets.
 Or if your 330 ML beverage product is out of stock in more than more than 15 of your key discount retail stores.